Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 Presentation web scripts let you customize and extend the web UI.
 They typically render HTML and can include browser-hosted JavaScript.

-Unlike data web scripts, presentation web scripts can be hosted in the Alfresco Content Services server or in a separate presentation server.
+Unlike data web scripts, presentation web scripts can be hosted in the Content Services server or in a separate presentation server.
 When hosted separately, presentation web scripts in the presentation server interact with data web scripts in the Alfresco content application server by using the Repository REST API.